-New players to the online casino gaming environment would be lost if they were expected to follow the game of blackjack having never played it before.
+New players to the online casino gaming environment would be lost if they were expected to follow the blackjack game and have never played it before.
 We compiled a blackjack glossary of some of the most frequently used terms in the game below:

-- Bust: Used to refer to the total of a player’s hand being over 21.
+Bust: Used to refer to the total of a player’s hand is over 21.

-- Stand: When it’s a player’s turn to play and they choose not to draw an additional card.
+Stand: When players turn to play, they choose not to draw an additional card.

 The best American blackjack games are played for real cash.
 Top software providers create titles of the classic table game to be played on desktop and mobile devices.
 You can find the best blackjack online for money to play on their Android, iPhone or iPad, Windows Phones, and Blackberry smartphones.

 Moreover, the graphics of the online casino blackjack games are optimized to fit small screens without diminishing the quality.
 By using HTML5 technology, players can experience audio-visual gaming interactivity playing real money blackjack on mobile devices.